 Another school improvement initiative that we have refined over the last 2 years is the Multi-Tiered System of Support.
 For the past 5 years, we have made a big shift not only in the collection of the data, but the importance of data analysis and how it is used to drive the instruction in the classroom to meet the needs of all students.
 This initiative began with teachers and administration meeting monthly to discuss the data collected by each grade level team via our progress monitoring assessments, which we call SDAs (Stop, Drop, and Assess).
 Teachers were required to assess the students on a bi-weekly schedule and analyze the strengths and weaknesses of each assessment.
 Additionally, as a team, they came up with the next steps to re-teach or improve the areas of growth.
 The final step was to determine which students were proficient, on the bubble or in need of intervention.
 Although we have monitored this data in the past 5 years on paper through the teachers, for the last 2 years, we have begun to track this data using BASIS, which has allowed us to document our services and data and serve as a one-stop-shop for our MTSS/Rtl tracking.
 For 2019-2020 school year, we have an Rtl Designee whom now conducts meetings with administration, the teachers and presents this information so that, as a CPS team, we can determine which students continue to land in the intervention range.
-At that point, the CPS team makes the decision regarding which students need to be placed on Rtl, if any students can be removed from RtI, or if any need to change tiers.
+At that point, the CPS team makes the decision regarding which students need to be placed on RtI, if any students can be removed from RtI, or if any need to change tiers.
 This year, the implementation of I-Ready has been extremely beneficial in helping track student progress and determining who needs extra interventions.
 It is also assisting in bridging the students' academic gaps.
 We have established a dedicated MTSS team and developed a more streamlined MTSS/Rtl program this year.
-We have been using I-Ready, and BAS as intervention screeners to determine which students need intervention and what the specific academic area of need is.
-Our teachers were trained in the I-Ready program and how to pull materials that specifically support those students and what they need.
-They are also currently using the Journeys Reading Toolkit this year for intervention.
+We have been using FAIR as an intervention screener to determine which students need intervention and what the specific academic area of need is.
+They are currently using REWARDS for intervention, in addition to iReady and Achieve 3000.
 For our Gifted students, we have created grade-level sections to ensure that instruction is designed to provide enrichment.
 We have assigned an instructor who holds a Gifted Endorsement to spearhead the gifted program at our school.
-Additionally, we have established a Scholastic Academy wherein academically eligible students who consistently perform above mastery on standardized assessments are placed on an advanced academic track.
-The advanced track, if completed, will conclude with the gifted students earning from 4 to 10 high school credits including core and elective classes.
+Additionally, we have established a Collegiate Academy wherein academically eligible students who consistently perform above mastery on standardized assessments are placed on an advanced academic track.
+The advanced track provide the students the opportunity of earning college credits, and possibly their associates degree, as long as dual enrollment requirements are met.
 We are looking into Professional Development Opportunities for our teachers revolving around Gifted education.
-For the past 5 years, we have implemented after school tutoring in both fall and spring as supplemental support to improve student mastery.
-This tutoring targets our lowest 30% in the fall and our bubble students, the students who were just below the proficiency level, in the spring.
+For the past 5 years, we have implemented after school tutoring and/or academic bootcamps in the spring as supplemental support to improve student mastery.
+These bootcamps and tutoring opportunities targets our struggling learners and any retakers.
 The tutoring services provide instruction twice per week in each area, Reading and Math.